 Live Video Statistics

 As of 2020, around 1.62 billion people are active on Facebook on a daily basis.
 The increase in Facebook users, year by year, is 9%.
-We can clearly see that Facebook keeps on growing every year, and features such as Facebook Live are getting more and more popular.
+We can clearly see that Facebook keeps growing, and features such as Facebook Live are getting more and more popular.

 The interest in live videos is higher than in other social media posts and even blogs.
-In fact, over 80% of surveyed individuals would choose not to read content if there’s a live video on the same topic instead.
+In fact, the overwhelming majority of surveyed individuals would choose not to read content if there’s a live video on the same topic instead.

 The most-watched live videos are those that revolve around breaking news, concerts, and conferences.